chucknorris/uppercut/README.markdown

 =1.1.x.x=
 * Adding in support for StorEvil.

+==1.4.0.0==
+* FIX: Issue 31 - Log file copied to code_drop directory before build is complete - see http://code.google.com/p/uppercut/issues/detail?id=31 for details.
+(396)
+* Handle Readonly Files during build - allows you to build against source controls that mark files readonly (looking at you TFS) - see http://code.google.com/p/uppercut/issues/detail?id=29 for details.
+(396)
+* Fix: Obfuscation should find files that are versioning with SemVer.
+(395)
+* Allowing arguments to be passed into the build.bat file as pass through to nant.
+(389)
+* NuGet support enhancements to allow subdirectories for building multiple nuget packages in a single solution.
+(388)

 ==1.3.1.0==
 * Adding in _PublishedApplications known folder. - see http://code.google.com/p/uppercut/issues/detail?id=27 for details.
 (386)